szabgab/dancer-spa-book-source/manuscript/hello-world.md

 Go over all the open terminal you have an check if there is another `plackup` process running and kill that one using Ctrl-C.

-If you can't find any such application then you have stopped an already running application using Ctrl-Z. That means the application is still using the port, but it currently does not provide service.
-If you type `jobs` in the terminal that this happen you will see something like this:
+If you can't find any such application then you might have stopped an already running application using Ctrl-Z. That means the application is still using the port, but it currently does not provide service.
+If you type `jobs` in the terminal that this happened you will see something like this:

+{line-numbers=off, lang=text}
 ```
 [1]+  Stopped                 plackup -r hello_world.psgi
 ```